 "of or pertaining to an uncle," 1789, from Latin avunculus "maternal uncle," diminutive of avus (see uncle) + -ar.
 Used humorously for "of a pawnbroker" (uncle was slang for "pawnbroker" from c.
 1600 through 19c.).

-Being in genteel society, we would not, of course, hint that any one of our readers can remember so very low and humiliating a thing as the first visit to "my Uncle"--the first pawnbroker.
-We have been assured though, by those whose necesssities have sometimes compelled them to resort, for assistance, to their avuncular relation, that the first visit--the primary pawning--can never be forgotten. ["North American Miscellany," New York, 1852]
+Being in genteel society, we would not, of course, hint that any one of our readers can remember so very low and humiliating a thing as the first visit to "my Uncle"—the first pawnbroker.
+We have been assured though, by those whose necessities have sometimes compelled them to resort, for assistance, to their avuncular relation, that the first visit—the primary pawning—can never be forgotten.
+[Household Words, May 15, 1852]